-Through faith in action, Austin Habitat for Humanity brings people together to build HOMES, COMMUNITIES and HOPE.
+Through faith in action, Austin Habitat for Humanity brings people together to build strong, stable and self-reliant communities.

 Affordable homeownership offers significant long-term economic, social and financial benefits for both low-income homeowners directly impacted and the broader community in which they reside.
 Homeownership raises the educational achievement of children, improves health, reduces crime, decreases dependency on public assistance, encourages greater civic engagement and generates significant economic activity.

 Safe and stable homes are the foundation of successful families and communities.
 But owning a home is not possible for many of our neighbors.
 More than 25 percent of the city's workforce earns less than $13.50 an hour.
 About 36 percent of Austin residents earn less than $45,550 a year, or 60 percent of Median Family Income.
 As poverty increases, housing costs soar.
 In the past ten years, the median value of a single-family home has increased nearly 90 percent to $240,000.
 The average monthly rent for a 3 bedroom apartment is $1160.
 Only 35 percent of renter households can afford such rents without being cost-burdened.

 That's a lot of numbers, but the truth is the affordable housing crisis in our community causes many families to live in overcrowded, deteriorating apartments in crime-ridden neighborhoods.
 Most of these families are spending the majority of their income on housing, and have little money remaining to pay for other basic necessities, such as food, healthcare, and clothing.
 Loss of a job or any unexpected expenses, such as a high medical bill, could mean an inability to make rent, forcing families to live in unstable transitional housing or worse...on the streets.